 Gordon Douglas Rowley (1921-2019) was born in London, England.
-He taught horticultural botany at Reading University, and lived in his home ‘Cactusville’ in Reading.
-He served as the president of the British Cactus and Succulent Society (BCSS), and has several plants named for him including the very popular Senecio rowleyanus (String of Pearls).
+He taught horticultural botany at Reading University.
+Rowley served as the first president of the British Cactus and Succulent Society from 1983 to 2004.
+The very popular succulent plant Senecio rowleyanus (String of Pearls) was named after him.

 In 2013, Rowley published Generic Concepts in the Alooideae (Part 3 and 4) in Alsterworthia International.
-Based on the earlier genetic studies from Barnabas H. Daru et al, he first proposed to divide the genus into 3 subgenera: Haworthia, Haworthiopsis, and Tulista.
-Rowley created the name Haworthiopsis based on the ending -opsis from Greek, meaning “appearance”, hence Haworthiopsis means “like Haworthia”.
-He revived the name Tulista, which was erected by Constantine Samuel Rafinesque in 1840, but long consigned to synonymy with Haworthia.
+Based on the earlier genetic studies from Barnabas H. Daru et al., he proposed to further divide the genus Haworthia into 3 subgenera: Haworthia, Haworthiopsis, and Tulista.
+He created the name Haworthiopsis based on the ending -opsis from Greek, meaning “appearance”, hence Haworthiopsis means “like Haworthia”.
+He revived the name Tulista, which was erected by Rafinesque in 1840, but long consigned to synonymy with Haworthia.